sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 </Replace>
 ```

-#### Configure App-V Client
+#### Configure App-V client

-<p>This is a basic operation to allow package scripts to run during package operations (publish, running, and unpublish).
-Allowing package scripts will assist in package deployments (add, publishing of App-V apps).</p>
+<p>This example shows how to allow package scripts to run during package operations (publish, run, and unpublish).
+Allowing package scripts assists in package deployments (add and publish of App-V apps).</p>

 ``` syntax
 <Replace>